-Christ approached an unnamed village, saw customary sight --begging lepers, 10.
-Standing legal 100 paces away, crying tome, tome (unclean, unclean).
+Christ approached an unnamed village, saw a customary sight -- a group of begging lepers, they were ten, standing the legal 100 paces away, crying "tome, tome" (unclean, unclean).
 Leprosy is nauseating.
-Discolors-- skin from pink to brown to black.
-Often coupled with TB.
-Makes the warning outcry difficult, painful, often hoarse.
-Leprosy ulcerates into sores, death inevitable, often within 2 years.
-Ravages skin and bone.
-Christ saw 10 outcasts, fingerless hands, handless arms.
-Even eyes, ears, noses missing.
-Dirty, haggard, defeated, discouraged, downhearted, downtrodden outcasts, unwanted.
-No family, job, loved one, touching, home.
+It discolors -- the skin goes from pink to brown to black.
+It is often coupled with tuberculosis.
+Leprosy often makes the warning outcry difficult, painful, hoarse.
+Leprosy ulcerates into sores, death is inevitable, often within two years.
+The disease ravages skin and bone.
+Christ saw ten outcasts -- possibly with fingerless hands, handless arms; perhaps with eyes, ears, noses missing.
+They were dirty, haggard, defeated, discouraged, downhearted, downtrodden outcasts, unwanted.
+No family, job, loved one.
+No touching, no home.
 Leprosy was aggravating and humiliating.

 I. Common Blessings Are Commonly Overlooked

-Daily God cares -- sun, moon, apples, fruit, beauty, birds, flowers, trees, daily routines.
+Daily, God evidences that he cares -- sun, moon, apples, fruit, beauty, birds, flowers, trees, daily routines.
 The newness and challenge of each day.
 Getting out of bed.
 Friends.
-Days filled with lots of the best things in life, and they are free.
-Thankful for health, home, job, friends, freedom, country, church, fellowship--even in this church.
+Days filled with lots of the best things in life -- and they are free.
+Can we look, see, be thankful for health, home, job, friends, freedom, country, church, fellowship?

-Little boy was visit a grouchy old man and asked, "What are you thankful for?"
-Nothing.
-Since it was TG day, the boy said, "You could be thankful you're not a turkey."
+A little boy was visiting a grouchy old man and asked, "What are you thankful for?"
+The man replied, "Nothing."
+Since it was near Thanksgiving, the little boy said, "You could be thankful you're not a turkey!"
 Things could be worse.
-But every year is a good year.
+Can you see with the eyes of faith -- every year is a good year.
 It is great to live, to serve, to be a Christian.
 We take for granted many things that are real blessings.
-The tempo and tenor of our lives is so far superior to most in our world.
+The tempo and tenor of our lives in Christ is so far superior to many who live in our world.

 II.
 Special Blessings are Soon Forgotten

-Special blessings come in special times, but they are not just for that time.
+Special blessings often come to us during special times, but they are not just for that time.
 Blessings represent trust for the future.
 Special blessings are pledges and inspirations for a greater life.
 What special blessings are yours?
-Raised in Christian home?
-Supportive family?
-Opportunity to hear and know the gospel?
-Christian education?
-Have mate interested in spiritual things?
-Knowing and fellowshiping with great Christian family?
-Unique opportunities or privileges?
+Were you raised in Christian home?
+With a supportive family?
+Have you had the opportunity to hear and know the gospel?
+Were you blessed with a Christian education?
+Do you have a mate interested in spiritual things?
+Do you know and fellowship with a spiritual family?
+Are our lives not filled with unique opportunities and privileges?
 Special blessings can be so soon forgotten, ignored, overlooked.

 III.
 The Greatest Blessing is Tragically Ignored

 2 Cor.
 9:15 is exalted language.
-Christ did more for us than he did for the 10 lepers.
+Christ did more for us than he did for the ten lepers.
 He saved us from a greater tragedy -- he paid a greater price to rescue us.
-He saved them from a tragic circumstances, but he died for us.
-He saved us from sin, self, and damnation.
-Tragically, many wish for miracle when they most need salvation.
-Like the Jews of old, they seek for a sign, but not for salvation.
+He saved the lepers from tragic circumstances; he died for us.
+He saved us from sin, self, and eternal condemnation.
+Tragically, many wish for miracle when what they most need is salvation (which is also miraculous in a certain sense).
+Like the Jews of old, many seek for a sign, but not for salvation.
 In every congregation there are those who have heard the gospel at every service for years, but have never obeyed.
 Is our percentage better than the lepers?
 Do we have faith enough to ask but not enough to thank?
-Isn't thanksgiving, gratitude a function of faith?
+Isn't thanksgiving, gratitude a function, result of faith?
 Why is there a Samaritan in this story?
 Why is he the hero?

 Christ is not being cruel, not trying to belittle the Jews, but he was showing and illustrating a sad fact of human experience.
-Often religious men do not know, follow, honor the basic principles when the heathen do.
+Often religious men do not know, follow, honor the basic principles of courtesy when the heathen do.
 Gratitude, mercy, forgiveness, privacy.
 What happens when men of the world are wiser than children of light?
-The light doesn't shine.
+What happens is that the light doesn't shine.
 Have you not seen non-Christians who were gracious, thankful, kind, and selfless?

 Are we Christians really thankful for Christ?
 Are we saved merely to proceed merrily on our way?
-Are we debtor like Paul?
-What is our sense of obligation?
+Are we debtor, like Paul?
+Where/how is our sense of obligation?
 Do we feel the debt?
 Do we really know what it is like to be saved?
 Or have we forgotten?

-Another fact -- many raised in the church do not appreciate grace as does the sinner rescued from the despair of this world.
+Another fact -- many raised in the church do not appreciate grace as much as does the sinner rescued from the despair of this world.
 Paul continually described himself as the chief of sinners.
 Do we think we deserve salvation because of our faithfulness?
 What are we supposed to be learning?
 Can the Samaritan teach us?

 The greatest blessings of our life!
-Are we thankful for great churches, preachers, elders?
-Are we aware of the significance of having so many Christian neighbors and friends?
+Are we thankful for churches, preachers, elders, friends in Christ?
+Are we aware of the significance of having many Christian neighbors and friends?
 Have you ever lived in a town where there were only one or two Christian families?
-That will change your mind about small churches.
-What does it mean to have good parents, Christian homes, Lk.
-12:48.
+(That experience will change your mind about small churches!)
+What does it mean to have good parents, Christian homes (Luke 12:48).

-While our discussion is primarily about gratitude to God, think also for a moment about thanking one another.
-Thanks is bound by time.
+While the sermon is primarily about gratitude to God, think for a moment about thanking one another.
+Thanksgiving is bound by time.
 Say thank you now.
 Present the roses now.
 Be thankful, tell others, encourage them.

 Imagine with me -- were the nine ever thankful?
-Did they later wonder who their healer way?
+Did they later wonder who their healer was?
 Did they ever try to find him and thank him?
 We do not know.
 But I do know this, Christ asked, "Where are the nine?
-Were not 10 cleansed?
+Were not ten cleansed?
 Where are the nine?"

 Return to Sermon Index